One of the first questions we get from veterinary practice owners and managers is How much does veterinary software cost? 💸

 Server, Security, Backup, and Database Costs

-If you use server-based (non cloud-based software), the servers themselves will be one of your largest costs.
+If you use server-based (non cloud-based veterinary software), the servers themselves will be one of your largest costs.

 The cost to purchase, upgrade, and maintain servers is often in the tens of thousands or more.
 And that doesn’t account for the money you spend protecting and backing up your data, and the maintenance that comes along with it.